-Walking on the empty beach this mornin, under a blue sky, feeling the warm round pebbles under our feet and watching the waves pick themselves up and flop onto the shore, we decided to stay another night here.
+Walking on the empty beach this morning under a blue sky, feeling the warm round pebbles under our feet and watching the waves pick themselves up and flop onto the shore, we decided to stay another night here.
 I mean really this is as good as it gets so why rush off.
 We packed up and saw an empty space backing onto the sea so I wandered over with a lawn chair to reserve it, just as a couple on a Harley pulled in to it.
 Rats.
 I really wanted to look over the sea but it turned out they had stopped for coffee and were only too happy to let us move over.
 Philippa dropped the money for the space into the slot and we set off for another hike.

-Back we went up the rollercoaster road, past the Skyline trailhead and on for another ten minutes or so to a little parking area for the Fishermen’s Cove trail.
+Back we went up the rollercoaster road, past the Skyline trailhead and on for another ten minutes or so to a parking area for the Fishermen’s Cove trail.
 There was one other car parked there.
 Perfect.
 This trail is altogether longer and steeper than yesterday’s.
-The guides differ on exactly how long it is but we are sticking with the one that says its a 9.8 mile round trip to a little cove that had a tiny fishing village in it decades ago.
+The guides differ on exactly how long it is but we are sticking with the one that says its a 9.8 mile round trip to a cove that had a tiny fishing village in it decades ago.

 We began in a high meadow with tall grasses almost obscuring the narrow track and as we worked our way down into the valley the white barked birches grew more dense, as did the bleached skeletons of long dead spruce and fir trees.
 Thick brush lay all arond, a tangle of rotting tree limbs and ferns.
 The trail was steep and rocky – boggy in places – cutting along the side of a steep sided valley and narrow enough to feel like a goat track in places.
 A river the colour of tea crashed about in the bottom.
 There were piles of moose dung all over the place and we disturbed some little brown snakes which shot out of our way and then sat still on the slope hoping not to have been seen.
 The sun was hot but dappled through the trees and a cool breeze made twigs creak and grasses swish.

 The young lad came down to point out a Bald Eagle sitting regally on a dead branch with shoulders like a fifties suit.
 Such a big solid bird with its white head and thick yellow beak.
 When it flew off, it simply extended its big wings and flapped once, then soared around the headland.
 Later we watched birds we thought were kingfishers flitting along the cliffs.
 One had a silver flash of fish in its mouth.
 The pebbles were hot from the sun and I lay back and dozed while Philippa swam and Tom discovered a real actual dinosaur skeleton.
 It was a rare and beautiful place.
-Higher up on the grassy slope of the headland there were big piles of stones which must have been something to do with the original small settlement.
+Higher up on the grassy slope of the headland there were big piles of stones which must have been something to do with the original settlement.
 It would have been a peaceful place to live that’s for sure.

 The walk back was hard work but felt quicker somehow.
 On a new route, your brain is always wondering whether you are nearly there and what’s round the corner.
-On the way back it seems to just relax and let you get there, ticking off the big rock with the moss or the dead tree as you pass.
+On the way back it seems to just relax and let you get there, ticking off the big rock with the moss or that dead tree as you pass.
 There was one strange thing though.
 At one point we came across a long dead tree which had split and fallen across the path and which hadn’t been there on the way down.
 Embedded in it was a rusty old spade and lying on the trunk, the broken spade handle.
 It too was rusted and pitted iron, with an ancient weather-worn wooden handle.
 It almost looked as if the tree had fallen with the spade stuck in it, snapping the handle off as it did so.
 It was a very strange sight and we couldn’t work it out.

 Despite the plentiful evidence of moose we never did see one but it was a great walk and we pulled some ice-creams out of Harvey’s freezer in the dusty car park.